 The committee is precluded from reviewing the merits of policy objectives and conducts its business on non-party political lines.
-It meets weekly and takes evidence primarily from the relevant accounting officer or chief executive of the state body concerned.
+It meets weekly and takes evidence primarily from the relevant accounting officer or chief executive of the organisation concerned.

 The secretariat to the PAC operates under strict rules and regulations.
 It is responsible for:

 - organising the communications systems

 - supervising the transmission of proceedings on television.

 The key stages in the process whereby the C&AG's reports are considered by the PAC are as follows:

 - the C&AG's reports are agreed with the departments/organisations concerned